Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 There are many components to a modern disc braking system, including a master cylinder, brake pads, a caliper, and a rotor.

-As you can see, the initial step in the process is that the caliper receives brake fluid sent from the master cylinder.
+As you can see, the initial phase in the process is that the caliper receives brake fluid sent from the master cylinder.
 If there’s something wrong with the master cylinder, the rest of the system can’t function.

 The system operates like this: the brake pedal is directly connected to what’s recognized as a pushrod.
 When you step on the brake pedal, it pushes the pushrod further into the sealed master cylinder.
 Inside the master cylinder are two pistons and two springs, which the pushrod presses against.